 A student will use only the locker assigned and will keep it clean and locked properly.
 Lockers are the property of the school.
 Students should not share lockers or give their locker combination to any other student.
 Contents of the locker are the responsibility of the student.
 Lost articles are not the responsibility of the school.
 No food or drink is allowed in lockers other than sealed containers.
 Students will be responsible for any damage they do to a locker.
 Each and every locker in the school building shall be subject to random inspection by school personnel, with or without the presence of the student to whom the locker is assigned and without advance notice thereof.
+The student shall be the presence of the student to whom the locker is assigned and without advance notice thereof.
 The student shall be responsible for any and all items found in the locker, regardless of whether the student claims or admits to be the owner.
 Any item found in a locker to be the possession of another student not authorized to use the locker may cause that student to be subject to the disciplinary or criminal system.
 If the student whose locker is in question denies any knowledge of the ownership of an item, it shall be treated as abandoned property.
 PE lockers-valuables should be left with PE teachers for security.